RoadAtlas

 A reliable Pitalito option for lunch, coffee, and a sit-down meal on the way south.
 Handy for travelers refueling between long drives.

-Panadería El Portal — Bakery — Tatacoa Desert and San Agustín — Colombia
+Panadería El Portal — Bakery — Tatacoa Desert and San Agustín — Kolumbien

 Bakery